 Either from Dordola, 612 m, or from Casone, 724 m, marked paths go towards the east.
 They reach the upper Alba valley or the western branch of Crete di Gleris.
 By the above variants #1, #3 and #4 we continue on top.
 All these hikes are very long.

 If you cross the whole range of Zuc dal Boor, you start in Moggio Udinese and do a 2-day tour.
 You can sleep in G. Bianchi bivouac.

-, 1168m.
+1. At the end of Val Alba, there is Rif.
+Vualt, 1168 m.
 I have no information, how the hut is opened.
 It looks not maintained.